 Wondering what the dots mean in Gmail addresses?
 Can an email address begin with a period?
-Find out here whether and how you can use periods in email addresses.
+Find out here whether and how you can use a period in an email address.

 First, It’s Too Warm for Snow